-A look at the lives and deaths of two of those who died on hunger strike in the struggle for Irish freedom, thirty years ago.
+A look at the lives and deaths of two of those who died on hunger strike in the struggle for Irish freedom on the anniversary of their deaths.

 Francis Hughes - A determined and totally fearless soldier